About me

 You can find my CV here.

-I am a PhD Candidate studying sustainable transition to electric vehicles in the Department of Geography, The Ohio State University.
+I received my PhD in Geography specializing in sustainable transportation and energy systems from The Ohio State University in August, 2025.
 I also hold a master's degree in Transportation Engineering from the University of Seoul, South Korea.

-My work contributes to understanding the social dimension of sustainability to promote adequate access to affordable energy for electric vehicles in a car-dependent society and the environmental dimension of sustainability to reduce greenhouse gas emissions from the transportation sector.
-My doctoral research particularly addresses the National Academies-identified Grand Challenges and Opportunities for the Twenty-first Century, including (1) curbing climate change while also adapting to its impacts, and (2) developing efficient, healthy, and sustainable cities and communities.
+My work broadly contributes to understanding the social dimension of sustainability to promote adequate access to affordable energy for electric vehicles in a car-dependent society and the environmental dimension of sustainability to reduce greenhouse gas emissions from the transportation sector.
+My doctoral research particularly addressed the National Academies-identified Grand Challenges and Opportunities for the Twenty-first Century, including (1) curbing climate change while also adapting to its impacts, and (2) developing efficient, healthy, and sustainable cities and communities.
 My goal is to apply my findings to practice, sustainability education, and community outreach initiatives.

 News